EdwinVW/dapr-workshop/Assignment01/step-by-step-python.md

 3. Make sure the current folder is `python/VehicleRegistrationService`.

-4. Run the command `pip install -r requirements.txt`
+4. Run the command `pip3 install -r requirements.txt`
 5. Start the service using `uvicorn vehicle_registration:app --port 6002`

 > If you receive an error here, please double-check whether or not you have installed all the